 The Powerwinch RC30 is rated to move a boat of about five tons.
 Features include a wireless remote control, level-wind spooling and heat-treated gears.

-Rope, cable or strap: Most electric winches use steel cable because they are handling larger loads.
+Most electric winches use steel cable because they’re handling larger loads.
 Better cable winches use a level-wind mechanism (similar to a fishing reel) to prevent cable snarls.
-Smaller manual winches designed for lighter boats use polypropylene rope or nylon straps similar to automobile seat belt material, which are easier on your hands.
+Winches with cables also allow you to add a pulley block that will nearly double the weight capacity, and cut the speed of the boat’s travel in half.
+Smaller manual winches designed for lighter boats use polypropylene rope or nylon straps (the same material as used in the seatbelts in your car).

 Wiring an electric winch